PROS / A convenient masking feature allows the camera to block its lower field of view.

 A seemingly ordinary electrical outlet is the last place one would expect a nanny cam to be concealed.
 The Supreme Defense Electrical Outlet Hidden Camera is no ordinary outlet, despite its conventional appearance.
 This nanny cam cleverly disguises a sophisticated pinhole camera for home and business surveillance.

 Although it isn't without a few flaws, this nanny camera performs adequately.
 The camera has a built-in DVR – one of the most significant features in the best nanny cams.
 This makes it a standalone recording device.
 Also, the hidden nanny cam has a motion detector so it doesn’t waste battery life and storage space recording an empty room.

-The most noteworthy feature of this covert nanny cam, and one that isn't found on any other camera in our lineup, is its motion detection area masking.
-Ideal in households with pets, this feature allows users to mask, or obscure, the lower quarter of the camera's field of view so the motion detector isn't unnecessarily triggered by someone or something that doesn't need monitoring.
+The Supreme Defense Electrical Outlet Hidden Camera’s most noteworthy feature, one that isn't found on other nanny cams we reviewed, is its motion detection area masking.
+This is ideal for households with pets, as this feature lets you mask, or obscure, the lower quarter of the camera's field of view so the motion detector isn't triggered by a cat or dog that doesn't need monitoring.

 This hidden spy camera’s features and functionalities include a remote control and the ability to specify the camera's recording quality (high, medium or low).
 However, there is no time-scheduled recording, a feature that allows you to schedule recordings and capture specific activity or individuals at specified times.